Recently updated on August 31st, 2023 at 10:15 am

 Surface speed is measured in linear units per minute: feet per minute (SFM) for Imperial, and meters per minute in Metric.

 You can’t really cheat on Surface Speed.
 It is what it is and exceeding the manufacturer’s recommendations is sure to reduce tool life fairly drastically except for some very special HSM (High Speed Machining) cases you should only worry about when you’ve mastered the basics.
+Running too fast overheats the cutting tool, gets it too hot, which softens the cutting tool, which makes it dull and wear out quickly.

 Cutting Speed Chart giving Surface Speeds for HSS End Mills in SFM